-- CA Promise Grants which pay CA resident enrollment fees are awarded before your file is complete.
+- CA College Promise Grants (formerly known as the Board of Governors Fee Waiver) is a waiver which pays the CA resident enrollment fees before your file is complete.
 All other financial aid grants, work study, and loans are awarded AFTER you complete your financial aid file.

 - Financial aid refunds are paid on regularly scheduled payment dates.
 See “Important Payment Information” at www.napavalley.edu/financialaid for more information.

 Priority for financial aid funding is given to students who demonstrate the highest need.
 Students who file applications by March 2nd and complete their file by submitting all required documents will be considered first priority for the Fall semester.

 Aid will then be awarded based on need.
 Applications will be accepted throughout the academic year, and awards will be made throughout the year as long as funds are available.